rust-lang/book/nostarch/chapter20.md

 Additionally, the compiler will deny by default any attempt to create references to a mutable static variable through a compiler lint.
-You must either explicitly opt-out of that lint’s protections by adding an `#[allow(static_mut_refs)]` annotation or access the mutable static variable via a raw pointer created with one of the raw borrow operators.
+You must either explicitly opt out of that lint’s protections by adding an `#[allow(static_mut_refs)]` annotation or access the mutable static variable via a raw pointer created with one of the raw borrow operators.
 That includes cases where the reference is created invisibly, as when it is used in the